ocaml/opam/master_changes.md

 Working version changelog, used as a base for the changelog and the release note.
+Possibly scripts breaking changes are prefixed with ✘

 ## Admin
   * Fix admin cache synchronisation message [#4193 @rjbou - fix #4167]